+Yes, but not directly.
 You might be able to live with yellow teeth and bad breath, but it's a real cause for concern if your vaping habit is damaging your teeth permanently.

 Again, there are several ways in which vaping can contribute to a less-than-ideal environment in the mouth:

 - Decreased saliva flow